OctopusDeploy/blog/blog/2021-10/deploying-to-azure-with-github-actions-and-octopus/index.md

 ![Random Quotes 2018](random-quotes-2018.png "Random Quotes 2018")

 Let's make a change to confirm that the deployment is automatically updated.
-In Github, edit the file:
+In GitHub, edit the file:

     RandomQuotes-JS/source/www/index.html

 ![Random Quotes year change](random-quotes-year-change.png "Random Quotes year change")

 Change the year to 2021 and commit the code to GitHub.
-The commit and push will trigger the Github actions build.
+The commit and push will trigger the GitHub actions build.
 After the deployment is complete, navigate to your web app where the year has changed.

 ![Random Quotes 2021](random-quotes-2021.png "Random Quotes 2021")

-This tutorial set up a continuous delivery flow with Octopus Deploy, Github Actions, Docker, and Azure.
-Github automatically detects changes to the code and triggers a build and push to Docker.
+This tutorial set up a continuous delivery flow with Octopus Deploy, GitHub Actions, Docker, and Azure.
+GitHub automatically detects changes to the code and triggers a build and push to Docker.
 Octopus Deploy then creates a new release and deploys the Azure Web Application.

 Happy deployments!